gnocchixyz/gnocchi/doc/source/basic.rst

 provide all the features that are needed to provide correct infrastructure measurement.

-The *storage* is responsible for storing metrics of created metrics.
-It receives timestamps and values and computes aggregations according the the defined archive policies.
+The *storage* is responsible for storing measures of created metrics.
+It receives timestamps and values and computes aggregations according to the defined archive policies.

 The *indexer* is responsible for storing the index of all resources, along with their types and their properties.
 Gnocchi only knows resource types from the